by Tony Karp

 to the one who submitted, telling them to forget about it.

-- The Sci/Tech committee of the Wizards guild<br>appoints an advisory group <br>to search for the missing submission.<br>Here, the search begins. - - art - photography - by Tony Karp - Discovery Technology - Cinematography - The Godfather - Designing the Future -
+- The Sci/Tech committee of the Wizards Guild<br>appoints an advisory group <br>to search for the missing submission.<br>Here, the search begins. - - art - photography - by Tony Karp - Discovery Technology - Cinematography - The Godfather - Designing the Future -

-The Sci/Tech committee of the Wizards guild
+The Sci/Tech committee of the Wizards Guild

 appoints an advisory group